joemarlo/DS4SI-tool/DS4SI-tool/markdowns/tool_instructions.md

 You will not be graded based on the metric scores, however it is important to be able to interpret and communicate how these metrics impact the results of the trial.

 ## Tips:
-- It's suggested to use your desktop, laptop, or tablet.
+- It's suggested to use your desktop or laptop.
 The tool does work on mobile but the experience is not optimized
 - Do not stay idle for more than 15 minutes.
 The tool will time-out and you may have to restart your selection process
 - On the **Results** page you'll be able to download the data.
 Feel free to use this to do further analyses and summarizations
 - Take screenshots on the plots you created for use in your report